 How Many Swing Thoughts

-The discussion of this blog article has been about developing a swing thought.
-Most golf instructors say one or two swing thoughts are enough for the average golfer.
-Jack Nicklaus has said that “most golfers can think of one, maybe two things during the golf swing.
-I can think of five or six and do ‘em!”
-That is coming from the golfer that has won 18 majors and has been runner-up in 19 majors.
-Jack also said this in a Golf Channel documentary that was produced in 2019, when Jack was 79.
-This means that the golf swing is so unnatural that even the best golfer of all time needs to always focus on the swing thoughts.
-The swing does NOT become a habit, the mind focusing on the swing thoughts become a habit.
+This is coming from the golfer that has won 18 majors and has been runner-up in 19 majors.
+This means that the golf swing is so unnatural that even the best golfer of all time needs to always focus on the motion of the swing The swing does NOT become a habit.
+Instead, the mind focusing on the doing the swing thoughts become a habit.

 So, is Jack Nicklaus so exceptional that only he can have more than one swing thought?
 That is certainly possible.
 Or, should the average golfer have more than one swing thought?
 Have the teachers of golf minimized our mental capacity?
-In fact I have six swing thoughts, and I consider myself an average golfer.
+In fact, I have six swing thoughts, and I consider myself an average golfer.
 Here are my swing thoughts:

 Back Swing Thoughts